nyu-mlab/pcap-parser/README.md

 ## Getting started:

-This utility requires macOS.
+This utility runs on macOS or Debian Linux variants.
 You need to have Python 3 installed.

 Also make sure to have [Wireshark](https://www.wireshark.org/download.html) installed on your macOS.